ChickCoder123/elements.js/README.md

 # elements.js
-                  Elements.js || Your library with essential elements
+Your library with essential elements stored in one file.

+#Documentation
+Not finished yet.

+#Credits
+Please use this with credits.